louis845/COMP2012H_Project/README.md

 /**
  * Parser for an expression of R. Success = -1 if success.
 If there is an error, success = the position of the character where there is an error.
 */
+void parse_expression(const std::string& input,std::string& err, R& val, int& success); // inside math/tools.h
 </pre>
-void parse_expression(const std::string& input,std::string& err, R& val, int& success); (inside math/tools.h)

 String parser.
 How to translate from selection to image, and then from image to Mathpix string, and then string to math object?